 - If you think your smoothie needs to be sweeter try adding stevia instead of fruit. (this is the brand I get on Amazon)

-- Add protein powder for extra protein but only if it is organic and grass-fed whey (this is my favorite brand)
+- Add protein powder for extra protein but only if it is organic and grass-fed whey (Isagenix is my favorite brand)

-To learn more about how to use protein shakes, smoothies and bars for weight loss keep reading here
+Keep Reading: Learn how to use protein shakes, smoothies, and bars for weight loss keep reading here